What is an Ed.D. in TESOL or Bilingual Education?

-Ed.D. programs in Teaching English to Speakers of Other Languages (TESOL), English as a Second Language (ESL), English as a Foreign Language (EFL), English Language Arts (ELA), and related fields are intended for people who teach English to speakers of other languages, as well as people who create, supervise, and assess programs intended to do so.
-They are designed primarily for second-language English teachers, directors and coordinators of TESOL programs, and teacher educators, as well as administrators, curriculum specialists, and educational technology specialists who deal primarily with TESOL programs.
+Ed.D. programs in Teaching English to Speakers of Other Languages (TESOL), English as a Second Language (ESL), English as a Foreign Language (EFL), English Language Arts (ELA), and Bilingual Education are aimed at experienced TESOL teacher educators who want to move up the career ladder, as well as education professionals who create, supervise, and assess TESOL programs.

 Types of Doctorate in TESOL Programs

 Think of TESOL as a highly specific field representing the meeting point between applied linguistics and curriculum & instruction.
 Within our listings, you’ll find a wide variety of programs in this field, including doctorates that focus on:

 - Applied Linguistics: Some Ed.D. programs in TESOL place a great deal of emphasis on linguistic theory & strategies.
 Programs like Columbia University’s Ed.D. in Applied Linguistics and TESOL, the University of Pennsylvania’s Ed.D. in Educational Linguistics, and Hofstra University’s Ed.D. in Teaching and Learning – Applied Linguistics tackle linguistic principles and methodologies that can be easily adapted to the teaching of languages other than English.